Kingston upon Hull pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Kingston upon Hull?

-On 25 June 2026, Grass is the dominant pollen source in Kingston upon Hull. willow, alder, birch, hazel, and cypress are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Kingston upon Hull. cypress and artemisia are also present but at lower levels. willow, alder, birch, and hazel are not currently active.

 When is pollen season in Kingston upon Hull?